Who is a Veterinarian?

 What is a Vet's Job Description?

 Earlier, due to a shortage of skilled veterinary doctors, most did all the tasks around a clinic.
 But more recently, there has been an increase of specialisations amongst vets.
-But all in all, a vet’s duty is to the patient and to ensure that the animal they are treating is comfortable and in no pain.
+A vet's duty is to the patient and to ensure that the animal they are treating is comfortable and in no pain.
 Some of the other tasks of a veterinary doctor include:

 - Examining animals and diagnosing them